 The committee developed the treatment algorithm to provide guidance on the selection of anticoagulation therapy in cancer patients with deep vein thrombosis (DVT) or pulmonary embolism (PE).
 The treatment algorithm proposes that patients considered at high risk of bleeding, with active gastrointestinal or urothelial cancer, and/or on concomitant medications that would lead to potentially serious drug-drug interactions with Direct Oral Anticoagulants (DOACs) should be treated with extended duration, therapeutic dose Low-Molecular-Weight Heparin (LMWH), while patients not meeting these criteria can be treated with DOACs.

-In the month of November, Thrombosis Canada is pleased to present four live webinars where members of the committee including Dr Agnes Lee, Dr Cynthia Wu and Dr Marc Carrier will be reviewing the consensus process and data that was used to create the resulting treatment algorithm.
-To participate in one of the webinars, being held on November 5, 15, 19 & 20 visit http://bit.ly/CATConsensus to register.
+In the month of November, Thrombosis Canada presented four live webinars where members of the committee including Dr Agnes Lee, Dr Cynthia Wu and Dr Marc Carrier reviewed the consensus process and data that was used to create the resulting treatment algorithm.
+The webinars have been archived and can be accessed on our site here: https://thrombosiscanada.ca/webinars-cat-treatment/